Sk8er22/Test/README.md

 ```
 var controlPlugin = ControlPlugin()
 ```
-after that once you have your AVPlayer you will use
+after that, once you have your AVPlayer, you need to use
 ```
 self.controlPlugin.addObserver(player: self.player)
 ```